iamazadi/Porta.jl/docs/src/reactionwheelunicycle.md

 ```

 -
-The data set can be through of as a pair of vectors in an abstract vector space.
+The data set can be thought of as a pair of vectors in an abstract vector space.
 A vector with index `k` and another with index `k + 1`.
 At this stage, compute the quadratic basis sets ϕ(zₖ) and ϕ(zₖ₊₁).
 Here, the transformation ϕ is the identity matrix.
 These are a pair of besis sets that are separated by a policy implementation and so differ in a time index.

 ``For \ k = 1, 2, ... \ compute``